Bowel cancer

 Screening for bowel cancer

-If you're between the ages of 60 and 74, you’ll be offered bowel cancer screening every two years in England, Wales and Northern Ireland.
-In Scotland, it’s offered between the ages of 50 and 74.
-You can also request a test if you're over 74.
-Screening is important because it may detect bowel cancer before you have symptoms, and when treatment is likely to be more effective.
+You can also request a test if you're older than 74.
+Screening is important because it may detect bowel cancer early, before you have symptoms.
+This is when treatment is likely to be more effective, leading to improved outcomes.

 Treatment of bowel cancer